Patternslib/pat-map-leaflet/demo/documentation.md

 ## Description

-With the pat-mapleaflet plugin you can create a leaflet map based on structured html with a pat-map-leaflet attribute and as input a xml configuration file
+With the pat-mapleaflet plugin you can create a leaflet map based on structured html with a pat-map-leaflet attribute and as input an xml configuration file

 ## Documentation